 - Running jobs to train the model with the feedback that team members provide on record pairs and clusters.

-In a golden records project, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best represent the single entity represented by that cluster.
+In a golden records project, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best describe the single entity represented by that cluster.

 In a categorization project, you are responsible for: